Dating multiple people after 50 is more common than ever—and for many women, it’s an empowering way to explore connection without pressure.

-Why Dating Multiple People Is Normal After 50
+Why Dating Multiple People After 50 Is Normal

 At this stage of life, you have the clarity to know what you want—and sometimes that includes exploring several connections without rushing into commitment.